Can the Young Activists of IfNotNow Change the Conversation About Israel?

 But perhaps most significant was their decision to not take a stance on Zionism, BDS, or the number of states that should exist in a final status agreement between Israelis and Palestinians.
 It was a conclusion they came to early in their discussions, and one which would have massive implications.
 There were virtually no major Jewish groups that balked on all three of those astoundingly important and divisive questions.
 Many Jewish organizations want an end to occupation, but they generally endorse Israel’s right to exist by supporting Zionism and the notion of a solution whereby an Israeli state would exist alongside a Palestinian one.
 Jewish Voice for Peace doesn’t take a stance on Zionism or statehood, but is an enthusiastic member of the international BDS movement, a movement that much of the Jewish Establishment decries because they feel it delegitimizes and undermines the state of Israel.
 Perhaps it was genius, perhaps folly, but IfNotNow would stand alone, riskily betting on the idea that they could become a clearinghouse for people who had previously stood with any of those organizations and movements.

-“Those three issues are intentionally divisive and are actively driving wedges in our community,” says IfNotNow member Becca Kahn-Bloch.
+“Those three issues are intentionally divisive and are actively driving wedges in our community,” says IfNotNow member Becca Kahn Bloch.
 “What I’ve seen is, by saying there’s no official stance on this, IfNotNow is saying, ‘We are not going to allow this to divide us.
 This is not something that’s going to shut you out at the gate.’”
 As co-founder and spokesman Yonah Lieberman puts it, “We don’t take a stance on the solution, because we’re not a movement about the solution.
 We’re actually just a movement to try and get our community aligned on what the problem is, which is the occupation that’s lasted 51 years, that is a daily nightmare for the Palestinians, and a moral disaster for the Israelis who are administering it, and the American Jews who are supporting it.”

 They brought that philosophy to the people by starting to hold activist trainings in December 2015, but it wasn’t until April 2016 that IfNotNow exploded into the Jewish consciousness with two momentous events, one intentional and the other very much an accident.
 The latter was Zimmerman’s short-lived tenure as the Bernie Sanders campaign’s Jewish outreach coordinator, a job she began on April 9.
 Immediately after word of her appointment was made public, someone leaked a screenshot of an old Facebook post in which Zimmerman had used harsh language to criticize Israeli prime minister Benjamin Netanyahu.
 As if to prove IfNotNow’s point about the Israel-defending consensus in mainstream Jewish politics, there was a massive uproar and six days after she started the gig, Zimmerman was fired.